vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 ## Error messages

-### `unhealthy VDI chain`
+### `VDI chain protection`

-> This message is relevent for Continuous Delta Backup or Continuous Replication only.
+> This message is relevant for *Continuous Delta Backup* or *Continuous Replication* only.

 It means your previous VM disks and snapshots should be "merged" (*coalesced* in the XenServer world) before we take a new snapshot.
-This mechanism is handled by XenServer itself, not us.
-But we can check your existing chain and avoiding creating more snapshots than your storage can merge.
+This mechanism is handled by XenServer itself, not Xen Orchestra.
+But we can check your existing VDI chain and avoiding creating more snapshots than your storage can merge.
+Otherwise, this will lead to catastrophic consequences.
+Xen Orchestra is the **only** XenServer/XCP backup product dealing with this.

 Without this detection, you could have 2 potential issues: